 Construction of the first FMC began in December 2009.
 Keel for the vessel was laid at the VT Halter Marine shipyard in Pascagoula, Mississippi, in April 2010.
 It was launched in October 2011.

-Named in the honour of the Egyptian Navy Commander in Chief Admiral Soliman Ezzat, who served between 1953 and 1967, S. Ezzat is expected to enter into the service in 2012.
-The four missile craft will join the Egyptian Navy fleet by 2014.
-VT Halter Marine has received $807m in total towards construction of the four missile craft.
+The first of the four FMCs, S Ezzat, was named in the honour of Commander in Chief Admiral Soliman Ezzat, who served the Egyptian Navy between 1953 and 1967.
+S Ezzat was delivered to the Navy in November 2013 and the remaining three FMCs, F. Zekry, M. Fahmy and A Gad, are expected to be delivered by the end of 2014.
+VT Halter Marine received $807m in total towards construction of the four missile craft.